 At times, you may be full of energy, even if you don’t feel that way.
 Energy is directly related to your parasympathetic nervous system activity.
 Sometimes, when the parasympathetic system is at work, with your body actively recovering and storing energy, your score may seem high compared to how you feel.
 In this case, you’re likely going to feel a surge of energy a little later — just give the rest of your body a bit of time to catch up.

 If you’re sick but still have high energy scores, your body is doing a decent job maintaining homeostasis.

 Our algorithms calculate it based on heart rate variability analysis.
-Resilience has nothing to do with the intensity of any symptoms you may be experiencing.
-For example, you may feel better with a body temperature of 37–38 °C (99.5–101 °F) than of above 39 °C (102.5 °F), but your resilience may be worse.
+Health has nothing to do with the intensity of any symptoms you may be experiencing.
+For example, you may feel better with a body temperature of 37–38 °C (99.5–101 °F) than of above 39 °C (102.5 °F), but your health level may be worse.

 Important note: This content is here for informational purposes only and may not be used for medical assessment or diagnostic purposes.
 If you feel unwell, please consult a medical professional.

 Focus indicates your current capacity to deal with intellectual tasks of varying complexity — to think and analyze.

 An increase in your focus score means that you can take on more ambitious tasks and stay productive for longer periods of time.